 Wintergreen Essential Oil: Uses, Benefits, and Precautions

-Wintergreen essential oil (Gaultheria procumbens) is created by steam distilling the leaves of the plant.
+Wintergreen essential oil (Gaultheria procumbens or Gaultheria fragrantissima) is created by steam distilling the leaves of the plant.
 It's a lesser used oil but, in my opinion, too overlooked.
 The benefits and uses for wintergreen are really incredible.
 Plus it smells divine (which is a good reason it usually comes with a safety cap and should be kept away from little kids who might mistake it for candy).

 Wintergreen essential oil is used to support the muscular and skeletal systems, with plenty of possibilities listed below.
-And yes, you can find it in your root beer or chewing gum, but I personally wouldn't recommend trying those recipes at home, since wintergreen is not an oil you generally use internally, and certainly don't want to overdo.
+And yes, you can find it in many natural root beers or chewing gums, but I personally wouldn't recommend trying those recipes at home, since wintergreen is not an oil you generally want to use internally, and certainly don't want to overdo.

 - Promotes healthy respiratory function